Zacks Investment Research Lowers Prelude Therapeutics (NASDAQ:PRLD) to Hold

-Zacks Investment Research cut shares of Prelude Therapeutics (NASDAQ:PRLD) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.
+Prelude Therapeutics (NASDAQ:PRLD) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Saturday, Zacks.com reports.

 According to Zacks, “Prelude Therapeutics Incorporated is a clinical-stage precision oncology company.
 It is focused on discovering and developing small molecule therapies optimized to target the key driver mechanisms in cancers with high unmet need.
 Prelude Therapeutics Incorporated is based in Wilmington, United States. “

-A number of other brokerages have also issued reports on PRLD.
-Morgan Stanley lifted their price target on shares of Prelude Therapeutics from $47.00 to $60.00 and gave the stock an equal weight rating in a research note on Tuesday, March 23rd.
-Barclays began coverage on shares of Prelude Therapeutics in a report on Tuesday, March 9th.
-They issued an overweight rating and a $80.00 price objective for the company.
-Four investment analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-Prelude Therapeutics has a consensus rating of Hold and a consensus price target of $50.40.
+A number of other research analysts have also commented on the company.
+Morgan Stanley upped their price objective on Prelude Therapeutics from $47.00 to $60.00 and gave the company an “equal weight” rating in a report on Tuesday, March 23rd.
+HC Wainwright started coverage on shares of Prelude Therapeutics in a research note on Monday, April 26th.
+They issued a “buy” rating and a $62.00 price target on the stock.
+Finally, Barclays started coverage on shares of Prelude Therapeutics in a research note on Tuesday, March 9th.
+They issued an “overweight” rating and a $80.00 price objective for the company.
+Four research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Prelude Therapeutics presently has a consensus rating of “Hold” and an average price target of $53.00.

-In other news, insider David J. Mauro sold 25,000 shares of the business’s stock in a transaction on Monday, April 19th.
-The shares were sold at an average price of $30.89, for a total transaction of $772,250.00.
-Following the completion of the transaction, the insider now owns 25,000 shares of the company’s stock, valued at $772,250.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Christopher Pierce sold 828 shares of the business’s stock in a transaction on Wednesday, April 7th.
-The shares were sold at an average price of $40.08, for a total transaction of $33,186.24.
-Following the transaction, the executive vice president now directly owns 4,578 shares of the company’s stock, valued at approximately $183,486.24.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 41,198 shares of company stock valued at $1,409,631.
+In other news, insider David J. Mauro sold 25,000 shares of the business’s stock in a transaction dated Monday, April 19th.
+The stock was sold at an average price of $30.89, for a total transaction of $772,250.00.
+Following the sale, the insider now directly owns 25,000 shares in the company, valued at $772,250.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP Christopher Pierce sold 3,295 shares of the company’s stock in a transaction that occurred on Thursday, April 29th.
+The shares were sold at an average price of $40.29, for a total value of $132,755.55.
+Insiders have sold a total of 44,493 shares of company stock valued at $1,542,386 in the last three months.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Pacer Advisors Inc. bought a new stake in shares of Prelude Therapeutics during the first quarter valued at about $49,000.
-Norges Bank bought a new stake in shares of Prelude Therapeutics during the fourth quarter valued at about $1,431,000.
-JPMorgan Chase & Co. bought a new stake in shares of Prelude Therapeutics during the fourth quarter valued at about $1,753,000.
-Old Well Partners LLC bought a new stake in shares of Prelude Therapeutics during the fourth quarter valued at about $247,000.
-Finally, Nuveen Asset Management LLC bought a new stake in shares of Prelude Therapeutics during the fourth quarter valued at about $2,484,000.
-Institutional investors and hedge funds own 76.21% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Charles Schwab Investment Management Inc. bought a new position in shares of Prelude Therapeutics during the fourth quarter valued at $4,907,000.
+JPMorgan Chase & Co. acquired a new stake in Prelude Therapeutics in the fourth quarter valued at $1,753,000.
+Norges Bank bought a new position in Prelude Therapeutics during the 4th quarter worth $1,431,000.
+Bank of New York Mellon Corp acquired a new position in Prelude Therapeutics during the 4th quarter worth about $2,216,000.
+Finally, Personal CFO Solutions LLC bought a new stake in shares of Prelude Therapeutics in the 4th quarter valued at about $322,000.
+76.21% of the stock is currently owned by hedge funds and other institutional investors.

 Prelude Therapeutics Company Profile